Time optimal observability for Grushin Schr\"odinger equation: Introduction

 In this article we are interested in the observation and control for a sub-elliptic Schr\"odinger equation on a finite cylinder.
 Observability for linear evolution PDEs has been extensively studied in the past decades.
 These studies aim to observe solutions of PDEs

 in a small region $\omega$ (control region) by spending some time.
 More precisely, it concerns an inequality of the type

-If \eqref{ob:abstract} holds, then we say that the observability of the equation \eqref{eq:abstract} from $(0,T)\times\omega$ is true.
+If \eqref{ob:abstract} holds uniformly with respect to the initial data $U(0)$ in some Hilbert space $X$, then we say that the observability of the equation \eqref{eq:abstract} from $(0,T)\times\omega$ is true.
 There are two aspects.
 Firstly, observability is a quantitative version of the unique continuation property.
 The question of observability from $(0,T)\times\omega$ can be reformulated as: can sequences of solutions of \eqref{eq:abstract} concentrate on sets which do not intersect with $(0,T)\times\omega$?
 Secondly, it is equivalent to the null controllability (and hence for reversible systems to the exact controlability) of the dual equation of \eqref{eq:abstract}(see \cite{Li}).
 For hyperbolic PDEs, the observability can be obtained effectively by the theorem of propagation of singularities.
 In particular, for the wave equation, it is well-known that (see \cite{BLR},\cite{BG}) the observability is equivalent to the so called geometric control condition, which says that all the trajectories of the generalized geodesic flow will enter the control region before some prescribed time $T>0$.
 Moreover, one cannot observe the waves before this geometric time~$T$.

 For Schr\"odinger equation

 on manifolds (with or without boundaries), due to the dispersion, or infinite propagation speed, it was shown by Lebeau (\cite{Le}) that the observability holds true for arbitrary short time $T$, provided that the control region $\omega$ satisfies the geometric control condition.
 This geometric restriction on $\omega$ is not necessary in general.
 It turns out that the stability(instability) of the geodesic flow of the underlying manifold plays an important role for the concentration of solutions of Schr\"odinger equation.
 It was shown in \cite{Ja},\cite{BZ4},\cite{BBZ},\cite{AM},\cite{ALM},\cite{Ji} that for any $T>0$ and any non-empty open set $\omega$, the observability of Schr\"odinger equation from $(0,T)\times\omega$ is true, if the underlying manifolds are torus, disk or hyperbolic surfaces.
 In this article, {in some sense, we change dramatically the geometry of the underlying manifold, and are interested in the observability problem for the Schr\"odinger equation in a hypoelliptic geometry.} For our model example, a mixed feature of propagation and dispersion will be revealed, which will crucially influence the validity of the observability, leading to a unique example for which observability and control hold for the Schr\"odinger equation while it is violated for the heat equation~\cite{Ko17}.